s4ke/Master-Thesis/src/md/025-arrows.md

-In order to ease the use of Arrows, we will now define some utility Arrow combinators, namely `evalN` as well as `mapArr`. `evalN`, which turns a list of Arrows `[arr a b]` into a new Arrow `arr [a] [b]` evaluating a list of inputs `[a]` against these Arrows is defined in Figure \ref{fig:evalN}
+In order to ease the use of Arrows, we will now define some utility Arrow combinators, namely `evalN` as well as `mapArr`. `evalN`, which turns a list of Arrows `[arr a b]` into a new Arrow `arr [a] [b]` evaluating a list of inputs `[a]` against these Arrows, is defined in Figure \ref{fig:evalN}

 ~~~~ {#fig:evalN
     .haskell